itsmebicky/itsmebicky/README.md

 # Hello, I'm Bicky 👋
 ### Full Stack Developer | Software Engineer | Tech Enthusiast

 Welcome to my GitHub profile!
 I'm passionate about building innovative software solutions and exploring new technologies.
-With a strong background in [mention your relevant skills or technologies], I strive to create robust and user-friendly applications that solve real-world problems.
+With a strong background in python, Django.
+I strive to create robust and user-friendly applications that solve real-world problems.

 ## 🔧 Skills & Technologies